Dana White estimates huge paydays for McGregor ($75M), Mayweather ($100M-plus)

-UFC president Dana White has cautioned he still has a lot of work left to do in order to make a proposed boxing match between Floyd Mayweather and Conor McGregor.
+UFC president Dana White has cautioned that he still has a lot of work left to make a proposed boxing match between Floyd Mayweather Jr. and Conor McGregor.

-But if the fight sells as well as he believes, he says there will be a lot of money for all parties involved.
+But if the fight sells as well as he believes, White says there will be a lot of money for all parties involved.

-Speaking to Colin Cowherd of "The Herd" on Wednesday, White estimated McGregor's payday for the potential fight at $75 million.
-That figure would dwarf any amount McGregor has made in the UFC, where he is a lightweight champion.
+Speaking to Fox Sports 1's "The Herd" on Wednesday, White estimated McGregor's payday for the potential fight at $75 million.
+That figure would dwarf any amount McGregor has made in UFC, where he is a lightweight champion.

 "It depends on how much the fight sells," White said.
 "If the fight sells as well as I think it can, Floyd makes a little north of $100 [million] and Conor makes $75 [million].

-Earlier this month, White told ESPN.com he planned to meet with McGregor in May in New York.
-The Irish star is expecting the birth of his first child that month.
-He's previously thrown out a number of $100 million to fight Mayweather.
+Earlier this month, White told ESPN that he planned to meet with McGregor in May in New York.
+The Irish star is awaiting the birth of his first child that month.
+McGregor has previously thrown out a number of $100 million to fight Mayweather.

-White says the UFC is onboard with McGregor's desire for the fight, but lengthy negotiations still remain with Mayweather.
+White says UFC is on board with McGregor's desire for the fight, but lengthy negotiations still remain with Mayweather.
 The retired boxing great lives in Las Vegas and is advised by Al Haymon.

 Last month, McGregor, a two-division UFC champion, told the Los Angeles Times the Mayweather fight was "close" and that he was targeting a September date.
 Both sides have been relatively quiet since.

-McGregor's biggest disclosed purse in the UFC is $3 million, for his welterweight rematch against Nate Diaz at UFC 202 last August.
+McGregor's biggest disclosed purse in UFC is $3 million for his welterweight rematch against Nate Diaz at UFC 202 in August.
 It remains the richest disclosed purse in mixed martial arts history.
 That figure does not represent McGregor's total pay for the bout, which includes undisclosed bonuses and shared pay-per-view revenue.

 Mayweather (49-0, 26 KOs) made a guaranteed $100 million purse for his record-breaking fight against Manny Pacquiao in 2015.